HaoRyuZark/Programming/Theory/Low_Level.md

 ---

+## Memory Mapped IO

+A way code can control hardware is via special region of memory which can not normally be accessed because of compiler optimizations unless the keyword `volatile` is used in `C`, for example.

+This region of memory has special connections to the direct hardware or microcontroller of the device we want to control.
+Therefore, by writing specific values to it we can send signals which get decoded by the circuit and are translated into the reality as for example turning on pixel.

+---

 ## Firmware

 It is embeded into the hardware.
 Nowadays it is called **UEFI** and before it was called **BIOS**.
 It loads the